TeriyakiGod/cpp-todo-api/README.md

 # C++ Todo API

 This is a simple Todo API written in C++.
-It allows you to manage your tasks easily from the command line.
+It allows you to manage your tasks easily.
+Can be connected to a todo app client.

 ## Getting Started